 Berlin, Germany (DE)

 Most people travel into the Berlin city centre by train.
 You'll find the train station outside of the terminal buidling, about 300m away.
 You can take either the S-Bahn or the Airport Express railway trains.
 S-Bahn trams run every 10 minutes and serve Berlin city centre (S9) and the southern ring line (S45) to Südkreuz.
-The Airport Express train (RE 7 / RB 14) runs twice every hour from Berlin city centre to Schönefeld Airport.
+The Airport Express trains (RE 7 / RB 14 / RE 22) run every hour from Berlin city centre to Schönefeld Airport.
 The journey time from Berlin Hauptbahnhof (main station) is only 30 minutes.

-Buses stop at Schönefeld Airport railway station and/or in front of Terminal A. Here you'll find express buses, night buses or bus connections to Berlin's surrounding areas.
+Buses stop at Schönefeld Airport railway station and/or in front of Terminal A. Here you'll find express buses (X7), night buses (N7 or N60) or bus connections to Berlin's surrounding areas (734, 735, 736, 738, 741 and 742).
 A single ticket (Einzelfahrschein) from Berlin Schönefeld to Berlin city centre is valid for one person and lasts two hours.

 Fares: EUR 2.80 for zones AB and EUR 3.40 for zones ABC